AhmedMourad0/Sherlock3/README.md

 ## Whiteboard:

+- LiveQuery (allowing users to register their search parameters for live updates and sending them notifications when a child with high likelihood for a match is found).
+- Firebase Cloud Functions.
+- The id should never be exposed to the ui layer
+- Encrypt everything
+- Refactor all views and viewmodels, remove all logic from the former to the latter
+- Firebase Crashlytics?

 - unsafeOf
-- LiveQuery (allowing users to register their search parameters for live updates and sending them notifications when a child with high
-- Firebase Cloud Functions.
+- RxBinding
-  likelihood for a match is found).
 - Use Monads to abstract over data types (RxJava, Coroutines,...) in data modules.
 - Replace RxJava with Kotlin Coroutines and Flow.
 - Improve UI, maybe wait for Compose?
 It's a mess.
 We also need many spinners.
 - Testing.
-- Firebase Crashlytics.
 - Package per feature?
 - Use AndroidX's App Startup
 - Anonymous authentication as a firestore fallback strategy when the user is signed in but not with Firebase.
 - Timeline (shows a live feed of newly missing or found children near you)
-- Go Multiplatform (hopefully Dagger2 will be ported by then, I need compile-time dependency graph validation).
+- Go Multiplatform (kotlin-inject, sqldelight, gitlive firebase,...).
 - Redux?
 MVI?
+No?